 Authentic chicken curry uses individual spices such as cumin, coriander, and turmeric, and not curry powder.
 This allows each recipe to have unique and custom flavors.

-The first recipe I wanted to make when I got my Instant Pot was my mom’s chicken curry.
-This delicious curry is from the South Indian state of Kerala and it’s made with chicken and potatoes.
+My mom’s chicken drumstick curry with potatoes was the first recipe I wanted to make when I got my Instant Pot.
+This delicious curry is from the South Indian state of Kerala, and it’s made with chicken and potatoes.

-As much as I love the stovetop version, I love making this chicken curry in the Instant Pot because it’s so convenient.
+As much as I love the stovetop version (which is amazing!), I love making this chicken curry Instant Pot pressure cooker recipe because it’s so convenient.

 Try Another Chicken Curry Instant Pot Recipe…